 This course is complemented by the second core module: Investigating Psychology.
 In your first year, you develop foundations for appreciating good research techniques and strategies, which will eventually help you to carry out your own studies.

 In your second year, you build on the topics already studied so that you gain a sound background in all the essential areas of Psychology required for the British Psychological Society’s Graduate Basis for Chartered Membership.
 This year covers cognitive, developmental and social psychology, neuropsychology and individual differences, giving you a much deeper experience of investigating problems in Psychology.

-In your final year, you will get a chance to specialise, choosing from a range of options, taught by experts in the field, including Forensic or Clinical or Educational Psychology, the Social Psychology of Conservation and the Environment, or the Effects of Drugs on the Brain.
+In your final year, you will get a chance to specialise, choosing from a range of options, taught by experts in the field, such as Forensic or Clinical or Educational Psychology, the Social Psychology of Conservation and the Environment, or the Effects of Drugs on the Brain.
 You also get the chance to carry out a research project of your choice, supervised by a member of staff who is an experienced and active researcher.

 You also have the option to graduate with either a BA or BSc – a decision that you make in your final year.
 Both degrees are equivalent and both are accredited by the British Psychological Society.

 As Psychology tends to attract people with an analytical yet open mind, there are various career options to be explored following graduation.
 Careers pursued by our graduates within the private sector include human resources, marketing, management and banking.
 In the public sector the career paths followed by our graduates include teaching, social work and the psychology professions, such as clinical, education and forensic psychology.

 Students wishing to enter the psychology professions often gather relevant experience by working as support workers, mental health workers, assistant psychologist or teaching assistants prior to further training at Masters and Doctoral levels.